JulieMontoya/Random_Beeb_Stuff/yson/README.md

     NEXT
     IF total_weight GE 16 THEN
         ERROR SM_HANDS_FULL
-    ELIF NOUN IS rabbit AND NOCARRY carrot THEN
+    ELIF NOUN IS rabbit AND NOTGOT carrot THEN
         LIVE MSG_runs_away
     ELIF NOUN IS whisky AND id_unshown THEN
         LIVE MSG_show_id